 Audience Sets are designed for real-time, low-latency, high-volume queries: the steps in orange in the above diagram are real-time, and usually take about a millisecond; the steps in yellow are asynchronous, but usually complete within a few hours.

-Factual builds audiences for each Mobile Publisher on their data, and returns those audiences only to that Mobile Publisher.
-Timestamped location data from the Publisher’s servers is pushed to Factual, through a local HTTP server we provide.
+Foursquare builds audiences for each Mobile Publisher on their data, and returns those audiences only to that Mobile Publisher.
+Timestamped location data from the Publisher’s servers is pushed to Foursquare, through a local HTTP server we provide.
 These inputs are associated with whatever User ID you prefer, including proprietary or hashed IDs.
 The inputs can be provided in a single dump or trickled in over time, but typically it will be a combination of both.
 The more coordinates that are provided, the more detailed profile can be created for your users (the service is asynchronous, so you can pass us coordinates when convenient).
-Factual can render the profiles as Audience Sets, or we can return the profiles to the On-Prem server where they can be queried by ID.
+Foursquare can render the profiles as Audience Sets, or we can return the profiles to the On-Prem server where they can be queried by ID.

 Audience profiles are collections of demographic, geographic, and behavioral attributes keyed to a specific Device or Proprietary ID.
-Factual builds these attributes directly from Publisher data: ID, timestamp, longitude/latitude, and any other available information.
+Foursquare builds these attributes directly from Publisher data: ID, timestamp, longitude/latitude, and any other available information.

 Unlike Audience Sets, Audience Profiles are a very 'data heavy' exercise, and should only be used in circumstances where the profiles are being added to a CMS, or where targeting parameters cannot accommodate Boolean member sets.